hpi-swa-lab/BP2019RH1/doc/research-libraries/highcharts.md

 - set up interactive charts for web pages
 - charts, maps, stocks
 - there is a free version, but it is not quite clear what this version includes
-- free for non-commercial organizations under a Creative Commons Attribution-NonCommercial licence
+- free for non-commercial organizations under a Creative Commons Attribution-NonCommercial license
 - open source with commercial options: for all license types, you are allowed to download the source code and make your own edits.
 This allows for personal modifications and a great flexibility.

-- type of visualisation: svg
+- type of visualization: svg
 - last release: October 2019

 ## example: bubble chart